EmaroLab/imu_stream/README.md

 1. Press **start**;
 1. Press **pause** and **resume** to pause and resume the communication with the MQTT broker.

+**NOTE**
+1. If the comunication between the devices does not work, check _Google Play services_ version on the smartwatch.
+It should be higher then _11.9.51_
 ## Author

 [Alessandro Carfì](https://github.com/ACarfi) e-mail: alessandro.carfi@dibris.unige.it